divinity76/msgme/README.md

 `while pgrep -x dd ; do sleep 1; done; msgme dd complete`

+# prerequisites
+php-cli >=7 with libxml and libcurl support (in debian & co terms, that means `sudo apt install php7.1-cli php-xml php-curl`)
+- also, when something goes wrong, you may get better error messages if your php is not compiled with `--disable-tokenizer`

 # example installation
 ```bash
 sudo rm -fv /usr/bin/msgme_standalone.php /usr/bin/msgme